·

 One thing we remarked about Oslo (and maybe Norway) is that they LOVE statues.
 We don't recall having seen so many before in a single city and surely the Vigeland Installation – located in the Frogner Park – is the climax of this statuemania of Oslo.
 With over 200 bronze, granite and cast iron statues by artist Gustav Vigeland, the park is open 24 hours everyday of the year with no admission fee to fulfill the vision of the artist to be a true public space open to people from Oslo and beyond.

-- The Bridge - With its 58 sculptures, the bridge was the first installation open to public.
-Throughout its 100 meters length, you can admire sculptures depicting not only babies and children (including the iconic Sinnataggen which depicts a toddler in the middle of a tantrum) but also women and men figures of different ages with themes like play, lust, energy and vitalism.
+The whole park is an ode to the human body and to human emotions, relationships, and hopes.
+Make sure not to miss The Bridge, with its 58 sculptures.
+It was the first installation open to the public, and along its 100-meter length, you can admire sculptures depicting babies and children (including the iconic Sinnataggen, which shows a toddler in the middle of a tantrum), as well as men and women of different ages, exploring themes like play, lust, energy, and vitality.

 TRAVEL ESSENTIALS